Reava/UwUtils/README.md

 I makes Udon stuff...
 You'll find all sorts of niche scripts made in U# by myself for different projects, revisited & cleaned for everyone's use.

-**WARNING**: Most of those aren't synced!!
-This is compatible with VCC, some scripts won't work with U# pre 1.x, please download v0.62 for that, or join the discord.
+**WARNING**: Most of those aren't synced!
+Download the version for VCC if you use UdonSharp 1.0 or higher

 - **[iTP](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/iTP.cs)**:
 Literally just TPs you on interact, that's it.